atreyasha/spp-explainability/docs/develop.md

     1. Iteration 1 (content and readability)

-        1.  **TODO** Results

-            1.  add small, medium and heavy to training and evaluation charts on facet titles

-            2.  re-do bolding in tables to be more intuitive and improve descriptions in captions

-            3.  mention that regex was converted to NFA for visualization -\> link back to background concepts or change terminology here

-            4.  add a mention of which model with exact specifications was used for the neuron and regex sampling for clarity -\> explain why we used the light model to keep things tractable

-            5.  add neuron subscript in captions and add some description as well -\> link to relevant figure for clarity

-            6.  add meta-text for padding and linking

-            7.  improve overall readability

-        2. Discussion

-            1.  look up definition of competitive performance and use it to answer in relation to \"mean performance metric\"

-            2.  mention the TauSTE layer can be seen with a new purpose -\> this might be something novel -\> be added to abstract and other areas as well

-            3.  expound on trade-off between performance and transparency by looking at differently sized models -\> and then also looking at other studies which used BERTesque models -\> link back to background concepts

-            4.  discuss relationship between tau threshold and the softmax/binary distances

-            5.  use discussions section to bring about more nuanced points on results -\> perhaps related to inductive biases in the RE lookup layer

-            6.  talk about the explainability survey directly here

-            7.  provide examples of RE similarities and types

-            8.  add meta-text for padding and linking

-            9.  improve overall readability

-        3. Further work
+        1.  **TODO** Further work

             1.  for the target audience of end-users -\> how can a user make use of the regex model

+            2.  bring up human survey in further work or discussion and also in methods

-            2.  encode information on the position of the pattern where it got maxed out -\> might help to encode information in longer documents
+            3.  encode information on the position of the pattern where it got maxed out -\> might help to encode information in longer documents

-            3.  visualize examples/classes where regex and neural model align and misalign, eg. with a confusion matrix
+            4.  visualize examples/classes where regex and neural model align and misalign, eg. with a confusion matrix

-            4.  add meta-text for padding and linking
+            5.  add meta-text for padding and linking

+            6.  improve overall readability

+        2. Conclusions

+            1.  mention new purpose of TauSTE layer

-            5.  improve overall readability
+            2.  improve overall readability

     2. Iteration 2 (consistency and formatting)